Nutrition and Wellness

 • Somerville Health Department

-What Can You Do with a BS Degree in Nutrition and Wellness?
+What can you do with a BS degree in Nutrition and Wellness?

-With a nutrition and wellness degree, you can pursue careers in nutrition education and counseling, wellness promotion, and nutrition programming in community organizations and government agencies.
+With a Nutrition and Wellness degree, you can pursue careers in nutrition education and counseling, wellness promotion, and nutrition programming in community organizations and government agencies.

 You may also continue your education through graduate programs in public health, nutrition, or journalism.
 Learn more about Simmons' master's degree in nutrition and health promotion.